 Caspers Wilderness Park 33401 Ortega Hwy.( P. O. Box 395) San Juan Capistrano, CA 92675 (949) 923-2210 or (949) 923-2207

-If you would like to make a camping reservation, go to our online reservations system, or call the reservations line at (800) 600-1600.
+If you would like to make a camping reservation, go to our online reservations system.
 If your camping party has 17 or more campers, you must camp in a group campsite.
 Please call the park to reserve a group site.

 Caspers Wilderness Park is an 8,000 acre protected wilderness preserve nestled among the river terraces and sandstone canyons of the western coastal Santa Ana Mountains.
 The park's many fertile valleys are overtly complemented by specimen groves of native Coastal Live Oak and magnificent stands of California Sycamore.
 These areas are further accentuated by seasonal wildflower displays and running streams.
 Wildlife is abundant and can be readily viewed from any of the parks numerous trails.

 Nature Walks...
 A Ranger-guided walk is offered at a scheduled time on Sunday.
 Walks during the week can be arranged by advance appointment.